canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

    - Once it's done, the UI will show a Status of "Ready."

+   - Some servers provide an option called "minimum password change interval," or something similar, in their BMCs' web-based interfaces, that prevents BMC passwords from being changed very frequently.
+MAAS will attempt to change the password upon commissioning, though, and if this is done immediately after enlisting the node, it will fail.
+If the BMC configuration commissioning step fails, you may need to set this minimum password change interval to 0 or otherwise disable this feature, then try commissioning again.

 #.
 Once the system powers off after commissioning, click "Take Action"
    followed by "Deploy."
 You must then click "Deploy machine" to confirm this action.